Corpus Christi College, Cambridge: Corpus challenge

 Every year Corpus competes with its sister college in Oxford, also called Corpus Christi, in the Corpus Challenge.
 Both colleges compete in many sports including football, rugby, hockey and rowing races as well as darts, table tennis, pool and board games.
 Winning an individual sport accrues a set number of points with the totals deciding the overall winners.
 The location of 'The Challenge' alternates between the colleges every year.
 In 2017, it was held in Oxford, who won the cup on home soil.

 Playroom

 The Corpus Playroom is a student theatre situated on St Edward's Passage.
 It opened in 1979 and was, until 2001, run solely by the students of Corpus Christi.
 In 2011 the ADC Theatre took over the management of the Playroom, working alongside the college and the Fletcher Players, the college drama society, named after the Corpus alumnus and playwright, John Fletcher.
 The Playroom has an important place in the drama landscape of Cambridge, being the only other permanent student venue apart from the ADC.
-Several notable performers and directors have played there including Emma Thompson, Hugh Bonneville (alumnus of Corpus Christi), Sam Mendes and Stephen Fry, who is the Playroom's patron.
+Several notable performers and directors have played there including Emma Thompson, Hugh Bonneville (alumnus of Corpus Christi), Sam Mendes and Stephen Fry, who is the Playroom's patron and whose play Latin! or Tobacco and Boys was commissioned for it in 1979.
 The Playroom is undergoing a fund-raising campaign to renovate and expand its facilities.